Living in your house or flat: Rights and obligations

 The landlord has to provide and maintain locks to keep the place secure, and they can’t change the locks without your permission.
 They have to provide smoke alarms (although you have to change the batteries), and they also have to provide an adequate water collection and storage system in areas where there’s no mains water supply.

-Example: What amounts to interference with
+Example: What amounts to interference with your quiet enjoyment?

 The tenant had one of four joined Housing NZ (now Kāinga Ora) units.
 There were four carparking spaces, with a sign saying: “Tenants parking only”, though the spaces weren’t allocated to any particular unit.